Paragon Cafe, Katoomba: Paragon Cafe and Zacharias Simos

 Zacharias died on 15 November 1976 in Royal Prince Alfred Hospital, Sydney, and was buried in Randwick cemetery following a funeral at St George's Greek Orthodox Church, Rose Bay.
 His wife, carried on as manager of The Paragon until 1987.
 Mary Simos died on 15 May 2001 at Rose Bay and was buried beside her husband.

 Subsequent ownership

 The cafe was sold in 2000.

 The tea-room has remained as a remarkably intact example of Interwar Art Deco.

 Robyn Parker was the proprietor of the Paragon from May 2011 to May 2018, and worked to regain its original splendour.
 She played an important role in having the site listed on the NSW State Heritage Register.
 She vacated the building in May 2018 after negotiations with the landlord failed to result in either building maintenance or a rent cut.
 Following Parker's departure, the cafe has been closed, with both landlord and former tenant making claims to the Paragon name.

+In June 2026, the Paragon was in a deteriorating state, leading Penny Sharpe as the Minister for Heritage to take owners Conset Investments to the Land and Environment Court of New South Wales.